ekofiresearch/ekofiarticles.github.io/_posts/2018-11-29-blood-flow-to-the-brain-during-the-thought-process-is-so-strong.md

 ---
 This experiment was conducted by Angelo Mosso in the 19th century, but only noticed with the rise of neurobiology.

-Most people believe that the Wright Brothers are the inventors of human flight.
-However, hundreds of years ago, Leonardo da Vinci, who dreamed of human flight, designed the wing, saying how the birds used the elevator and wing-like concepts.

-Now scientists have uncovered new details about the man you might call "the da Vinci" of modern brain science.
+Scientists have uncovered new details about the man you might call "the da Vinci" of modern brain science.
 He was a physiologist named Angelo Mosso who lived in Italy during the 19th century, and until several years ago his manuscripts were mostly collecting dust in the archives of an Italian university.

 ![image](https://media.npr.org/assets/img/2014/08/16/angelo_mosso_custom-465166791be34c950d0b74a98329dada54b47be4-s200-c85.jpg)*Angelo Mosso*

-Inside the manuscripts, researchers found sketches of a contraption built in 1882: the first machine designed to watch the brain at work.
+In his manuscripts, researchers found sketches of a contraption built in 1882: the first machine designed to watch the brain at work.
 It didn't resemble modern brain scanners in any sense.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"